The REAL Cost Of Starting A Business

 Every business requires some form of equipment and basic supplies.
 Once you have decided what you need based on your business nature, you need to consider whether you want to lease or buy the equipment.
 This could largely depend on your financial capacity.

-Items under this list includes furniture, such as tables, chairs, and cabinets, as well as stationery, and a computerised cash register.
-If you require a delivery van, you will need to allocate cost to get and maintain company vehicles.
-Business-related equipment, such as large refrigerator and utensils may add up to the cost, too.
+Items under this list include furniture, such as tables, chairs, and cabinets, as well as stationery, and a computerised cash register.
+If you require a delivery van, you will need to allocate costs to get and maintain company vehicles.
+Business-related equipment, such as large refrigerators and utensils may add up to the cost, too.
 You can consider getting the furniture from the factory or second-hand dealers at a lower cost.
 Do not forget to include safety and health items such as first aid kits, smoke alarms and fire extinguishers.

 Advertising and promotion